zerg000000/epublib-clj/README.md

 Copyright © 2016 Algo Technologies Limited

-Distributed under the Eclipse Public License either version 1.0.
+Distributed under the Eclipse Public License, the same as Clojure.